Bishop Sycamore High School scandal: Accusations of being a scam

 Ben Ferree, the former assistant director of Officiating and Sport Management at the OHSAA, told Awful Announcing that he spent "the better part of three years" investigating Bishop Sycamore and its previous incarnation, COF Academy.
 He first looked into the school when he noticed that it played a number of OHSAA member schools.
 Standard practice called for Ferree to contact any non-OHSAA member school to verify that school's enrollment for purposes of playoff seeding.
 However, Ferree grew suspicious when COF Academy claimed to have 750 boys on its roll; according to Ferree, if a newly opened school in the state capital had that many boys, he and other OHSAA officials would have known about it.
 After unsuccessful attempts to verify that COF Academy was what it claimed to be, the OHSAA declared that COF Academy was not a legitimate school, which ultimately led to its charter being revoked in 2018.
 Ferree ultimately concluded that Bishop Sycamore existed as a money-making venture for Johnson.
 He told Awful Announcing that Johnson would agree to play powerhouse high schools, provided that the school paid for Bishop Sycamore's travel expenses.
 However, Johnson would pocket the travel stipend for personal use.

 Documentaries

 Comedian Kevin Hart announced that his production company HartBeat Productions, Complex Networks and others would be producing a docuseries which will cover "how the school and this game fooled the world and became front page news".

-Former NFL player Michael Strahan's production company, SMAC Entertainment, announced in September 2021 that he had secured the rights to interview Leroy Johnson for a documentary about Bishop Sycamore.
-SMAC later joined forces with Two Distant Strangers directors Travon Free and Martin Desmond Roe, Adam McKay's Hyperobject Industries, Spencer Paysinger's Moore Street Productions, Boat Rocker Media, and The Athletic to produce an HBO Sports documentary titled BS High, which was announced as being in production in August 2022, and is expected to premiere in 2023.
+Former NFL player Michael Strahan's production company, SMAC Entertainment, announced in September 2021 that they had secured the rights to interview Leroy Johnson for a documentary about Bishop Sycamore.
+SMAC later joined forces with Two Distant Strangers directors Travon Free and Martin Desmond Roe, Adam McKay's Hyperobject Industries, Spencer Paysinger's Moore Street Productions, Boat Rocker Media, and The Athletic to produce an HBO Sports documentary titled BS High, which was announced as being in production in August 2022, and premiered at the Tribeca Film Festival in June 2023.

+2023 attempt to return to football

+The Richmond Times-Dispatch reported that Bishop Sycamore would return as a team and would play a game against Life Christian Academy on November 9, 2023 at Virginia State University.
+Life Christian Academy's head coach David Fitzgerald said that "Bishop Sycamore staff is seeking to revitalize its reputation" and they "have worked with a very reputable company that matches high school football games up."
+Life Christian Academy has faced challenges in scheduling football games because of concerns with the school's academic and eligibility standards.
+The company that organized the game is Prep Gridiron Logistics, which is run by Joe Mamione, and organized the matchup between Bishop Sycamore and IMG Academy.
+In a statement, Prep Gridiron Logistics stated that the game had not yet been finalized.
+On November 8, 2023, Life Christian Academy announced that the matchup had fallen through due to lack of equipment.